-From wind power to cow manure: oil traders seek new profit recipe | MarketScreener
+From wind power to cow manure - oil traders seek new profit recipe | MarketScreener

 With the European Central Bank pushing a green agenda, other major European banks are also considering similar schemes, two banking sources said.

 "Minimum standards for regular loans are getting tougher and tougher too.
-There's pressure (on traders) from non-governmental organizations and banks," one of the banking sources said.
+There's pressure (on traders) from non-governmental organisations and banks," one of the banking sources said.

 "Also it's an HR question - what millennial wants a big bonus from a dirty industry?"